ingdicath/cub3D/README.md

 ```
 - For screenshot add ```--save```
 ```
-$ ./cub3D ./<file name of your choise with a valid map> --save
+$ ./cub3D ./<file name path with a valid map> --save
 ```

 ### Actions